NOTE: You need HubSpot Professional/Enterprise in order to leverage this feature.

 Defining Marketing Qualified Leads

-Defining what a MQL is at your organization can be based on a simple criteria (i.e., meets your persona or company size requirements) and behavior (e.g., downloaded an e-book).
-For most small companies, this is enough.
+The definition of an MQL at your organization can be based on simple criteria (i.e., meets your persona or company size requirements) and behavior (e.g., downloaded an e-book).
+For most small companies, this information is enough.

-However, most enterprise-level organizations use lead scoring, either manual or predictive, to determine both MQL and Sales Qualified Lead (SQL) status.
+However, most enterprise-level organizations use lead scoring, either manual or predictive, to determine both MQL and SQL status.
 Manual scoring is available to both Professional and Enterprise HubSpot customers, but predictive scoring is only offered for the Enterprise version.

 We ❤ Date Stamps